Four Problems With Outsourcing Live Chat

-- Training someone can be time sensitive and complex.
+- Training someone can be time intensive and complex.

-The outsourced person must learn about your company, the products, your brand to solve the myriad of questions they will receive.
+The outsourced person must learn about your company, the products, and your brand to solve the myriad of questions they will receive.
 Who will train them or write scripts?
-Even with the best training or well written scripts, an outsourced solution won’t have all of the answers to the questions your customers will ask and often that lack of knowledge about a specific question will frustrate a customer.
+Even with the best training or well-written scripts, an outsourced solution won’t have all of the answers to the questions your customers will ask, and often that lack of knowledge about a specific question will frustrate a customer.

 - People not with your company are connecting with your customers and speaking on your behalf.

 Let me give a different example.
 You go to a friend’s house.
 Someone that doesn’t live there welcomes you in.
 How would you feel?